akhilsrivatsa/Twitter-Clone-Final/README.md

 This file contains the implementation details of the client.
 Once the project is compiled, the start function in the file can be called using the command - "**client:start()**" which will start the client.
 This function will spawn an actor process that is responsible for handling all the requests from the client side and sending a request to the server.
 The response from the server will be printed here.
 The requests to the server are sent by opening a TCP connection with the server.
+The client connects to the server using the ip address of the server.
+(Can be seen in Line 34 of the file)

 The requests to the client can be sent using the following commands -